 The success of an advertising campaign, the number of orders, micro and macro conversions may depend on this indicator.

 UX designers should consider what might be turning off customers to the site.
-Among the reasons for refusals are:
+Refusals include:

 If the site’s structure is not optimized, the user may refuse to work with such a web resource.